 Heaven and earth will pass away, but my words will never pass away.
 (Luke 21:33)

+The Bible is final authority.
 The holy word of the living God is settled forever.
 The wisest thing for you to do is to humbly accept it to change your behavior and beliefs accordingly.
 Its message will affect you and your loved ones throughout all of eternity.
 To develop a higher view of Scripture is to your advantage.
-The Bible is final authority.
-God bless you.

 I have a Bible Question for you.